-These guidelines (which are adapted from those adopted by the English Faculty) are particularly directed towards Finalists writing theses, but many of them have relevance to the writing of essays throughout your undergraduate career.
+While this formal definition is particularly directed towards Finalists writing theses, the following guidelines are relevant to the writing of essays throughout your undergraduate career.

-1. Plagiarism is the use of material appropriated from another source or from other sources with the intention of passing it off as one's own work.
+i.
+Plagiarism is the use of material appropriated from another source or from other sources with the intention of passing it off as one's own work.
 Plagiarism may take the form of unacknowledged quotation or substantial paraphrase.
 Sources of material include all printed and electronically available publications in English or other languages, or unpublished materials, including theses, written by others.
-The Proctors regard plagiarism as a serious form of cheating for which offenders can expect to receive severe penalties, possibly including disqualification from the examination process.
-You should be aware that there are now sophisticated electronic mechanisms for identifying plagiarised passages.

-2. Your work will inevitably sometimes involve the use and discussion of critical material written by others with due acknowledgement and with references given.
+The Proctors regard plagiarism as a serious form of cheating for which offenders can expect to receive severe penalties, possibly including disqualification from the examination process or expulsion from the university (as stated in the box above).
+Plagiarism in tutorial essays or other work which is not formally examined is a disciplinary matter for colleges, who may choose to apply a range of severe penalties, including rustication or even sending down.
+You should be aware that there are now sophisticated electronic mechanisms for identifying plagiarised passages, and you should also be aware that anyone writing a reference for you in the future who is aware that you have plagiarised work may feel obliged to mention this fact in their reference. ii.
+Your work will inevitably sometimes involve the use and discussion of material written by others with due acknowledgement and with references given.
 This is standard critical practice and can be clearly distinguished from appropriating without acknowledgement material produced by others and presenting it as your own, which is what constitutes plagiarism.

-3. A thesis is essentially your view of the subject.
+iii.
+An essay is essentially your view of the subject.
 While you will be expected to be familiar with critical views and debates in relation to the subject on which you are writing, and to discuss them as necessary, it is your particular response to the theme or question at issue that is required.

-4. When you read the primary texts that you will be discussing, it is a good idea to find your own examples of episodes, themes, arguments, etc. in them that you wish to discuss.
+iv.
+When you read the primary texts that you will be discussing, it is a good idea to find your own examples of episodes, themes, arguments, etc. in them that you wish to discuss.
 If you work from your own examples, you will be much less likely to appropriate other people's materials.

-5. When you are taking notes from secondary sources,

-(a) Always note author, title (of book or journal, and essay or article title as appropriate), place of publication (for books), and page numbers.(b) If you copy out material word for word from secondary sources, make sure that you identify it as quotation (by putting inverted commas round it) in your notes.
-This will ensure that you recognise it as such when you are reading it through in preparing your thesis.

-(c) At the same time always note down page numbers of quoted material.
+v.
+When you are taking notes from secondary sources, a) Always note author, title (of book or journal, and essay or article title as appropriate), place of publication (for books), and page numbers. b) If you copy out material word for word from secondary sources, make sure that you identify it as quotation (by putting inverted commas round it) in your notes.
+This will ensure that you recognise it as such when you are reading it through in preparing your thesis. c) At the same time always note down page numbers of quoted material.
 This will make it easier for you to check back if you are in doubt about any aspect of a reference.
-It will also be a necessary part of citation (see 6 below).
+It will also be a necessary part of citation (see vi below).